Three months after the tragedy in Uvalde, this is how these families are coping

 Returning to school after witnessing, and surviving, the shooting

 Oscar and Jessica Orona had to start reckoning with sending their 10-year old son, Noah, to school weeks ago because they opted for a private school that has been in session since mid-August.
-Noah was in one of the classrooms that was massacred at Robb Elementary.
-He was shot twice.
+Noah was in one of the classrooms that was massacred at Robb Elementary when he was shot.
 In addition to his ongoing physical recovery, his parents say he isn't the same boy they dropped off that May morning at school.

 "We kind of take everything one day at a time.
 We make tentative plans, because we're not sure how he's going to be feeling or if something is going to trigger him that day," Oscar says.